SaiRev0/QuickSell-Frontend-Assignment/README.md

 These sorting options are available alongside the grouping options.

+### UI

+Grouping By Status:

+Grouping By User:

+Grouping By Priority:

 ### Card Design

 The application uses a card-based design for displaying tickets.
 Each card represents a task and contains essential information such as ticket ID, title, priority, status, and assigned user.